ChoiDae1/ChoiDae1/README.md

 ## 👋 Hello!
-- I am a student dreaming of becoming an AI Reseacher.
+- I am a student dreaming of becoming an AI Researcher.
 - Studying at Korea University and Participating undergraduate research student of CVLAB, Computer Vision Lab.

 <a href="https://science886.tistory.com/">